rogerbarton/vr-modeling/docs/developer-guide/docs-meta.md

 - Annotate your code (e.g. functions, vars) with either xml-doc or javadoc
 - You can add a new md file but it must be referenced in a `toctree` directive (usually found in `index.*`).
 CMake must re-run when doing this.
 - Ideally have a markdown file per source directory
+- Inline diagrams/flowcharts are made with [diagrams.net](https://diagrams.net) (previously draw.io) and inserted as an iframe

 After making changes fast forward the `read-the-docs` branch to the latest commit on the master branch.
 This will trigger read the docs to rebuild and update the online documentation.